-Figure 5 shows an assessment of the PDC systematic error correction of the pipeline by comparing simple aperture photometry light curves from PA and the PDC contrended light curves.
-Figure 6 shows the achieved Combined Differential Photometric Precision (CDPP) at 1-hour timescales for all two-minute targets.

-We encourage users to examine several light curve quality assessment values (CROWD-SAP, PDC_TOT, PDC_COR, and PDC_NOI) that are available in the light curve data product fits headers; in particular, in the second fits header of light curve data products (see SDPDD).
+Figure 4 shows an assessment of the PDC systematic error correction of the pipeline by comparing simple aperture photometry light curves from PA and the PDC systematic-error corrected light curves.
+Figure 5 shows the achieved Combined Differential Photometric Precision (CDPP) at 1-hour timescales for all two-minute targets.
+We encourage users to examine several light curve quality assessment values (CROWDSAP, PDC_TOT, PDC_COR, and PDC_NOI) that are available in the light curve data product FITS headers; in particular, in the second FITS header of light curve data products (see SDPDD).